Li Donghua

-Career
+Gymnastics career

 Li began his gymnastics career competing for China, and won a national title on the pommel horse in 1987.
 However, a neck injury prevented him from making the Chinese team for the 1988 Olympics.

 While recovering from his injury, Li met Esperanza Friedli, a Swiss national who was backpacking in China.
 When he told his coaches he was to marry her, they told him to cut off the relationship or he would not be able to compete.
 He refused, and the couple left China for Lucerne.

 Li went on to win the Swiss national title on pommel horse from 1989 to 1992, and the all-around national title in 1993.
 However, because he was not a Swiss national during that time, those results were not official.
 In 1994, he became a Swiss citizen and began competing for the country internationally.

 At the 1994 World Artistic Gymnastics Championship, Li won a bronze medal on pommel horse.
 The next year, he won gold on the same event.
 In 1996, at the age of 28, he won both the European and Olympic pommel horse titles.
 Li was the first Olympic medalist for Switzerland in gymnastics since 1952.